 The first and most obvious spot is on the bridge itself.
 If you go there during the day, you can be sure there will be thousands of tourists there.
 I’m not exaggerating – thousands!
 You can still make a good photo of the street artists but if you want a truly great picture, make sure you get there around sunrise.

 The bridge would always have a dozen of photo-enthusiasts and party animals that lost track of time, but it shouldn’t be that much of an issue.
 Some good ideas for a sunrise photo:

 – In the middle of the bridge, with the tower in the distance

 This one works best right before sunset and excels if there is some morning mist or fog.

 – One of the statues in the foreground with Prague Castle in the back

 – Take a shot at the end of the bridge, right where the towers start.
 Use the tower entry as a frame.

 Be careful not to get too close, though.
-Swans are pretty temperament animals, and it’s not unheard of to attack cheeky photographers who dared to come in their private space.
+Swans are pretty temperament birds, and it’s not unheard of to attack cheeky photographers who dared to invade their private space.

 Google Maps coordinates: 50.088717, 14.411165